MicrosoftDocs/PowerShell-Docs/reference/7.3/PowerShellGet/Update-Module.md

 `Update-Module` runs on PowerShell 3.0 or later releases of PowerShell, on Windows 7 or Windows 2008 R2 and later releases of Windows.

-If the module that you specify with the **Name** parameter wasn't installed by using `Install-Module`, an error occurs.
+If the module that you specify with the **Name** parameter wasn't installed using `Install-Module`, an error occurs.

 You can only run `Update-Module` on modules that you installed from the online gallery by running `Install-Module`.